 - Bundle or Case.
 This is a box full of usually single products that are opened in the warehouse and repackaged to be sold individually.
 Doing it this way saved on packaging and shipping costs from the manufacturer.

-Effective inventory systems store product information which is identifiable by

-    its barcode, SKU, batch numbers and lot numbers.
-A UPC number is often included

-    too; it’s a newer version of SKU that has a barcode for scanning.
+Effective inventory systems store product information which is identifiable by its barcode, SKU, batch numbers and lot numbers.
+A UPC number is often included too; it’s a newer version of SKU that has a barcode for scanning.

-    When intaking goods, the identifiable details such as the batch number of a

-    product can be coded in during receipt to verify production information.
-This

-    makes it faster to identify where problematic goods are within one store or

-    hundreds of stores of a big-box chain.
+When intaking goods, the identifiable details such as the batch number of a product can be coded in during receipt through means like barcode tags in order to verify production information.
+This makes it faster to identify where problematic goods are within one store or hundreds of stores of a big-box chain.

 Using Lot Numbers to Track Product Issues